joelparkerhenderson/social-network-plan/README.md

 [Open Source Initiative (OSI)](http://opensource.org/) and [Software Freedom Conservancy (SFC)](https://sfconservancy.org/).

-### Implementation context
+### Technical context

-We are frequent users of social coding sites such as [GitHub](https://github.com) and [StackOverflow](https://stackoverflow.com).
+We use social coding sites such as [GitHub](https://github.com) and [StackOverflow](https://stackoverflow.com).

-We are users of social identity tools such as [GPG](https://www.gnupg.org/) and [Keybase](keybase.io).
+We use social identity tools such as [GPG](https://www.gnupg.org/) and [Keybase](keybase.io).

-We like decentralized distributed social networks such as [Mastodon](https://mastodon.social) and [Patchwork](https://github.com/ssbc/patchwork).
+We admire distributed social networks such as [Mastodon](https://mastodon.social) and [Patchwork](https://github.com/ssbc/patchwork).